HYL13/CS766Spring2021/README.md

 #### CycleGAN

 ![CycleGAN](website_images/cyclegan.png)
 > Figure 5.
-The architecture of CycleGan.
+The architecture of CycleGAN.

-CycleGan doesn't require paired datasets for model training.
+CycleGAN doesn't require paired datasets for model training.
 The architecture of CycleGAN includes two generators G and F. G generates Y domain images based on X domain input, while F generates the versus.
 The cycle process is constrained by the cycle-consistency loss.
 However, one of the disadvantages for CycleGAN is lacking diversity of styles for the output.

 > For detailed information of CycleGAN implementation, please refer to our [mid-term report](reports/project-mid-term-report.pdf).